 25ah’s direction for Strömma Arkipelag is deeply and appropriately rooted in the property’s unique location, and the intentional play with boundaries, those between built structure and the surrounding natural environment, rural peace and the comforts of contemporary city living.

-Where the property and its location share many material similarities, details that contribute to the diminishing of boundary, they also are disparate.
+Where the property and its location share many material similarities, choices that contribute to the diminishing of boundary, they also are disparate.
 Modern shape and precise lines frame or punctuate a rough and irregular local terrain and distant landscape.

-This use of co-ordinates in print is a neat detail.
+This use of coordinates in print is a neat detail.
 It serves to really emphasise the value of location in its size, recurrence and prominence.
 It makes a connection with the remote.
 And at the same time, pushes modernity in its visual language.
 More from 25ah on BP&O.